thedataquarry/rustinpieces/CONTRIBUTING.md

+# Contributing guide

 Thank you for your interest in contributing to the _Rust In Pieces_ project!

 There are a few ways of helping: critiquing the documentation and/or code examples, fixing incorrect information, fixing bugs, and fixing errors in the book.

-Contributions can me made in two places: the _code_ and the _book_.
+Contributions can be made in two places: the _code_ and the _book_.

 ## Code